RS-DAT/JupyterDaskOnSLURM/README.md

 ### Jupyter

 Submit a batch job script based on the provided [template](./scripts/jupyter_dask.bsh) to start the Jupyter server and the Dask scheduler on a compute node (one might want to change the node specifications depending on the requirements of the analysis running on the same node).
+Also, change the wall time limit according the needs (the Jupyter server will be killed when the limit is reached).

 If you are on **Spider**, run:
 ```shell